GenericMappingTools/gmt/BUILDING.md

     variables and set defaults for everyone. **You should NOT edit this file.**
 -   *ConfigUser.cmake* is not version controlled and used to override defaults on a per-user basis.
+    There is a template file, *GMTSettingsTemplate.cmake*, that you may copy to *GMTSettings.cmake* and edit to set basic installation parameters.
-    There is a template file, *ConfigUserTemplate.cmake*, that you should copy to *ConfigUser.cmake* and make your changes therein.
+    There is another template file, *ConfigUserTemplate.cmake*, that you must copy to *ConfigUser.cmake* and optionally perform more advanced tweaking.

-In the source tree, copy the template configuration file `cmake/ConfigUserTemplate.cmake` to `cmake/ConfigUser.cmake`, and edit the file according to your demands.
+In the source tree, copy the template settings file `cmake/GMTSettingsTemplate.cmake` to `cmake/GMTSettings.cmake`, and edit the file according to your demands.
 This is an example:

 ```
 set (CMAKE_INSTALL_PREFIX /opt/gmt)
 set (GSHHG_ROOT /path/to/gshhg)
 set (DCW_ROOT /path/to/dcw)
-set (COPY_GSHHG true)
-set (COPY_DCW true)

 ```

 For Windows users, a good example is: